 In terms of implementation, organisations looking for software capable of auditing and protecting information on IBM System z as well as other heterogeneous data sources would have to seriously consider IBM InfoSphere Guardium as a candidate for the task at hand.
-IBM InfoSphere Guardium supports automated discovery of sensitive data, vulnerability testing, policy management and real-time continuous monitoring, and auditing of activity on System z IMS, DB2 and VSAM data as well as data on IBM DB2, Oracle, Microsoft, Teradata and SAP Sybase databases across a broad range of operating systems.
+IBM InfoSphere Guardium supports automated discovery of sensitive data, vulnerability testing, policy management and real-time continuous monitoring and auditing of activity on System z IMS, DB2 and VSAM data.
+It also provides these same capabilities on non-System z platforms for data residing in IBM DB2, Oracle, Microsoft, Teradata and SAP Sybase, SQL Server, Sharepoint, IBM Netezza, MySQL, Postrges and Informix databases across a broad range of operating systems.
 In addition it can control, audit and monitor access to sensitive data from applications and tools as well as privileged user behaviour including privilege, policy and schema changes.
-It also supports workflow to control privilege allocation and escalation as well as policy based actions to block changes and unauthorised access.
+It also supports policy based actions to block3 changes and unauthorised access.
 Also its agent based architecture is designed to scale with minimal interference to the data sources it monitors.
 Add to this a centralised manager and aggregator, a tamper-proof repository and entitlement reports and it is not surprising that the product is a serious contender to minimise data risks and compliance violations on System z and across the enterprise.